aubreycorsetti/reading-notes/201/day3.md

 2. What are a few differences between block-level and inline elements?
     * Block-level: when the content fills the inline space of the parental element.
-    * Inline-Element: is the size of the content
+    * Inline-Element: is the size of the content and only takes up horizontal space.

 3. **Static** positioning is the default for every html element.